My family is in crisis and/or needs help finding housing and services.

 Tomorrow’s Hope is committed to providing high-quality, affordable child development services to Snohomish County families.
 If you are experiencing homelessness and/or have extremely low-income, there are options for you.
 Please call our office at 425-212-3255 and we’d be happy to talk with you.
 Learn more about tuition rates

 Lead Teachers need to have at least an Associate Degree in Early Childhood Education and be at least 18 years old.
 Assistant Teachers need to have relevant experience in early childhood development, be at least 16 years old, and be under direct supervision of a Lead Teacher.
 All staff must pass a TB test and criminal background check.

 What should I look for in a center that cares for my child?

 Choosing a child development center for your child is a very important decision.
 As you explore options, you should assess the educational curriculum, the safety procedures, the staff’s experience and training, the reputation in the community, licenses the facility holds, and other factors.
 The best way to assess whether the provider is a good fit for your family is to visit in-person.

 How do I know that Tomorrow's Hope is safe?

 Tomorrow’s Hope has numerous procedures and policies in place to keep children safe.
 We are licensed by Early Achievers to provide safe care.
 Our staff is trained in CPR and first aid, emergency procedures, sanitation practices, and more.

 Will my child be disciplined?

 To ensure Tomorrow’s Hope remains a safe and welcoming environment, our staff follows outlined disciplinary procedures.
 Spanking, hitting, or violence of any kind will never be used as a disciplinary measure.
-Should behavioral issues arise, the staff will use warnings and timeouts to address the behavior and will work with parents/guardians along the way.
+Should behavioral issues arise, the staff will use warnings and redirection techniques to address the behavior and will work with parents/guardians along the way.